carlosplanchon/firmauy/README.md

 ### Scope

 This tool focuses on technical integration with PKCS#11: signing (PDF/PAdES, XML/XAdES, files/CAdES) and local, standards-based verification, including certificate-chain validation to the Uruguayan national root.
-It aims for practical interoperability with standard validators rather than strict compliance with any specific implementation.
+It aims for practical interoperability rather than strict compliance with any specific implementation.

 It is **not** an official validator: it does not consult the official trust-service status list (TSL) or evaluate accreditation / qualified status, provide legal guarantees, or replace certified signing platforms.